tobyhs/ghpr-sync-notifier/README.md

 # GitHub Pull Request Sync Notifier (ghpr-sync-notifier)

+This webhook handler is no longer needed because GitHub started sending emails for the event in question.

 This is a GitHub webhook handler that sends an email when a "synchronize" action (push to a pull request's branch) happens on an open pull request.